thgilciffart/notes/Business-Studies/Management-Process.md

 6. Money - used to continue the production process

 # Price vs Quality
 The main objective of a business is to make a profit.
 To achieve this, a business must differentiate itself from the competition.
-Operations involves making decisions differentiating yourself base
+Operations involves making decisions differentiating yourself based on price vs quality.